SandyRogers/biohack24-metagenomic-crates-report/paper/paper.md

 }
 ```

-All nf-core modules come with a `meta.yaml` file which holds information about the tool(s) used in the module. the input and output files, a general description of the tool and the module maintainer(s).
+All nf-core modules come with a `meta.yaml` file which holds information about the tool(s) used in the module.
+The input and output files, a general description of the tool and the module maintainer(s).
 The fields relating to the used tools, the input files, and the output files are particularly relevant to the creation of the RO-Crate.
 The `meta.yaml` file can be used to extract the necessary information, which we added to the `nf-prov` plugin as described below.

 ### Embedding tool and output descriptions of Nextflow workflows in RO-Crates

 A variety of metagenomics workflows exist which perform similar analytical tasks and generate comparable outputs.
 However, it is challenging to exchange and programmatically ingest the results from these workflows for further downstream analysis due to the lack of standardised, machine-readable descriptions.
 To address this gap, our approach aims to enrich metagenomics workflows with structured metadata by embedding tool and output descriptions directly into RO-Crates, specifically leveraging the [Workflow Run RO-Crate](https://w3id.org/ro/wfrun/workflow/0.5) format [@citesAsAuthority:usesMethodIn:citesAsPotentialSolution:Leo2024-wa].
 This solution allows workflow outputs to be annotated with ontology terms that detail file contents, enabling interoperability and ease of reuse.
 It is important that existing workflows can be enhanced with minimal additions, such as specific keywords and ontology tags, without requiring any modifications to the workflow's core functionality.

 After evaluating several methods, we chose to build upon a fork of the [`nf-prov` plugin](https://github.com/fbartusch/nf-prov/tree/workflow-run-crate), extending its functionality to better align with our requirements which can be found in our own [fork famosab/nf-prov](https://github.com/famosab/nf-prov/tree/workflow-run-crate) in the branch `workflow-run-crate`.
-This enhancement should allow for the integration of descriptions for both tools used and file contents produced within each workflow.
+This enhancement should allow for the integration of descriptions for both tools used and file contents produced within each workflow to be added to the generated RO-Crate.
 To achieve this, we employ the Nextflow `ext` directive in each process, which specifies a unique keyword.
 This keyword links to metadata stored in a corresponding YAML file (e.g., `meta.yaml` for `nf-core` processes), allowing tool-specific and output-specific annotations.
 Workflow developers have the flexibility to include any metadata they find relevant; however, we recommend specifying at least a name, description and url for tools and tagging primary output files with ontologies that specify both file format and content.
 For instance, a gzipped FASTA file containing an assembly should be annotated with the format terms FASTA ([EDAM format_1929](http://edamontology.org/format_1929)) and GZIP ([EDAM format_3989](http://edamontology.org/format_3989)) as well as a data term providing information about what the file content represents ("fragment_assembly", [EDAM data_0925](https://bioportal.bioontology.org/ontologies/EDAM?p=classes&conceptid=data_0925)), adopting terms from the [EDAM ontology](https://edamontology.org) [@citesForInformation:Black2022-or].

 An example YAML configuration below shows how metadata might be structured for an `assembly_process` with tools and output descriptions: